DePaul2015SEStudioTeam1/armada-api/README.md

-operations-api
+armada-api
 ==============

-API for the service responsible for interacting with the operations db.
+API used to interact with the Armada hub.